isomerpages/moe-khengchengsch/_about-us/KCS Achievements/Students.md

 ---
 <h1>Students Achievements</h1>
 <p></p>
+<h4>Playground Partnership Award</h4>
+<p>Kheng Cheng School started our collaboration with Housing &amp; Development
+Board (HDB) in 2020 by being part of the participatory design efforts and validation engagements for the Build-A-Playground Initiative.
+As a continuation of the collaboration efforts, the Primary 3 and Primary 4 Art &amp; Craft Club members participated in the Playground Flooring Design Competition that was organised this year.</p>
+<p>We are pleased to announce that the top three winning designs for the
+N3 Signature Playground Rubber Flooring have been awarded to students of Kheng Cheng School.
+The design that came in first will be adapted for actual rubber flooring.
+Prizes will be presented to our prize winners on the Community Build Day event organised by HDB.
+This is an event where the community will be invited to participate in the final installation of parts of the playground, amongst other activities, to complete the playground and park spaces, which is estimated to happen in the First Quarter 2025.
+Our heartiest congratulations to the following students!</p>
+<p></p>
 <h4>10th National Primary School Picture Book Creation Competition</h4>
 <p>Our Primary 5 Chinese Language teams proudly clinched the Merit Award
 at the 10th National Primary School Picture Book Creation Competition.